Tavyza-Progaza/TavyzaOS/README.md

 # TavyzaOS

-This branch (TavyzaOS) is a new generation of TherOS, as a distribution of Cobalt.
+This branch (TavyzaOS) is a new generation of TherOS, as a distribution of Cobalt, a lightweight OS.
 During the development period, expect heaps of issues and missing features.
 Please report all bugs to the issue tracker.

 ## PLANNED FEATURES: